Top blog articles

 Quite obviously, the square footage of your house will be a determining factor when choosing an air conditioner for your living space.
 An air conditioning contractor will be able to determine which models and equipment size will work best for your home.

 You can consult the Manual J software by the Air Conditioning Contractors of America (ACCA) to calculate residential load and ensure that the air conditioner is up to your local building codes.

 Air Conditioning Units are rated in BTUs or British Thermal Units.
 The term BTU refers to the amount of heat that an air conditioning unit can remove from a designated amount of square footage.

 7. What is Seasonal Energy Efficiency Ratio (SEER)?

 It’s essential to understand the Seasonal Energy Efficiency Ratio before purchasing an air conditioning unit.
 The ratio is based on how much cooling the system puts out for each unit of energy it consumes.
 The higher the SEER, the more efficient the equipment.

 After January 2006, the government mandated that new air conditioning units must have a ratio of at least 13.
 It’s possible to find models with a rating as high as 23.

 Before you have an air conditioning unit installed, you need to find a shady area for the condenser.
 Condensers placed in overly lit areas can overheat, inducing costly damage in the process.
 Additionally, it needs to be in a location where its airflow will not be blocked.
 This will ensure maximum efficiency whenever it’s in use.

-You have the option of equipping your domentic air conditioning unit with add-ons to do more for you.
-For example, you may want to upgrade your unit with a heat pump, which allows it to work as an air conditioner as well as a heater.
+You have the option of equipping your domestic air conditioning unit with add-ons to do more for you.
+For example, you may want to upgrade your indoor unit with a heat pump, which allows it to work as an air conditioner as well as a heater.